shizmob/smol/README.md

-  --cc CC               which cc binary to use --scanelf SCANELF     which scanelf binary to use --readelf READELF     which readelf binary to use
+  --cc CC               which cc binary to use --scanelf SCANELF     which scanelf binary to use --readelf READELF     which readelf binary to use -n, --nx              Use NX (i.e. don't use RWE pages).
+Costs the size of
+                        one phdr, plus some extra bytes on i386.
+Don't forget to pass -DUSE_NX to the assembly loader as well!

 ```

 A minimal crt (and `_start` funcion) are provided in case you want to use `main`.